| By Ryan Allis The goal of all marketing

 have the product closer to the forefront of his or her

 mind next time the individual is making a buying decision.
+In most instances,

 advertising is acceptable to the consumer.
 Most people